 The footer.php file is used to build the footer section of a WordPress theme.
 It is called in the footer section of all the template files.
 The file generally contains copyright information, calls to JS files, and widget areas with site navigation.

 The sidebar.php file, as the name suggests, is used to build the sidebar of a site and generally contains widget areas for easy customization.
 To call the sidebar, it is called in template files like index.php, page.php, and single.php.
+You can also remove the sidebar from the site if your design requires it.

 Some other template files that we generally use but aren’t mandatory are as follows: